 - MD & Regional Resident: $799 per credit

 Why Community Leadership?

-The Community Leadership graduate programs at UMBC draw from a wide range of disciplines–including Entrepreneurship, Africana Studies, Public Policy, and Sociology–in order to provide a thorough understanding of the social and economic context in which aspiring community leaders will be doing their work.
+The Community Leadership graduate programs at UMBC draw from a wide range of disciplines–including Entrepreneurship, Public Policy, and Sociology– to give students a thorough understanding of the social, political, and economic context in which aspiring community leaders will be doing their work.

 What Is an MPS Degree?